OliverLysa/ce_observatory_data_scripts/README.md

 ## Feedback

-If you would like to learn more about the project or identify any issues, please contact: Oliver Lysaght (oliverlysaght\@icloud.com)
+If you identify any issues, please contact: Oliver Lysaght (oliverlysaght\@icloud.com)